 - Anti-inflammatories:Like ibuprofen and aspirin have been known to reduce inflammation and swelling.

 - Massage: Once the pain has decreased you can try massage with a professional therapist.
 They can work on the muscles of the forearm to loosen any restrictions, to aid in healing and recovery.
 In between sessions, self massage to the affected area can help.
 Try short 2 finger friction work back and forth over the area for a couple of minutes at a time, keep the pressure tolerable.

 - Other therapies: Forearm braces and Kinesiotape* can help rest the overworked muscles and reduce pain.

 *Phila Massages can provide Kinesiotaping.
 If you are interested or have any questions about this service, please ask!
-(Edited to add by Phila Massages (2015): there is limited scientific evidence supporting the use of kinesiotape, see this article for more information.
-Phila Massages no longer offers kinesiotaping and no longer recommends it for treatment.]
+[Edited to add by Phila Massages (2015): there is limited scientific evidence supporting the use of kinesiotape, see this article for more information.
+As such, Phila Massages no longer offers kinesiotaping and no longer recommends it for treatment.]

 Stretching the muscles of the forearm is an important part of recovering from TE.
 Hold these stretches for about 15 seconds and repeat 2-3 times.
 As the pain decreases you can increase repetitions.

 - To stretch the wrist extensors, hold your arm out straight and flex your wrist down.
 You can use the other hand to push down on the back of your hand to get more of a stretch.